Billions of Brood X cicadas set to emerge in parts of Eastern US for first time in 17 years: What to know

 What does the male mating call sound like?

 It varies by species, but it can sound like a high-pitched electric buzz, a chirp or a rattle.
 Fast-forward to 2:14 in Sir David Attenborough's video above to get a good listen.
-The females respond to the males' calls by clicking their wings, and it all makes for quite a symphony.
+The females respond to the males' calls by clicking their wings, and all the back and forth makes for quite a symphony.

 Can cicadas hurt me?

 The insects are harmless.
-They don't sting or bite, and typically don't come indoors, though they do gather on outside walls.
+They don't sting, bite or carry diseases, and they typically don't come indoors, though they do gather on outside walls.

 "The only way they could get inside is accidentally flying in through an open door or window, or because they had landed on a person who then carried them inside unnoticed," Parsons says.